esvres/magico/README.md

 4. Click on Change Icon;
 5. Navigate to `\outputs` and select the icon.

-## Copyright
+## Credits
 - Folder icons designed by Microsoft;
 - Lavender icon designed by Freepik.

 ## License
-Magico is licensed under the MIT license.
+Magico is licensed under the Unlicense.